nivetharajaa/TSA_EXP1B/README.md

-# Ex.No: 1B CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### Name: Nivetha A
 ### Register No: 212222230101
+### DATE:

+# Ex.No: 1B CONVERSION OF NON STATIONARY TO STATIONARY DATA

 ### AIM:
 To perform regular differncing,seasonal adjustment and log transformatio on international airline passenger data